aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 A person may produce an indefinite amount of sentences that are new to his or her experience, but they are not random; they are just the right thing to say, and yet they are also independent of "detectable stimulus configurations".

-Since the data available to a child learning his or her first language is most often incomplete and poor in quality, Chomsky's thesis has always been that human children have an innate ability to learn the class of languages we call "human languages", this implies a congenital, biological limit on the kind of grammars that are possible for these languages.
+Since the data available to a child learning his or her first language is most often incomplete and poor in quality, Chomsky's thesis has always been that human children have an innate ability to learn the class of languages we call "human languages", this implies a congenital, biological limit on the kinds of grammars that are possible for these languages.

-From this follows the idea that human creativity too, in the more general sense, may be limited by a "system of constraints and governing principles"; this idea is known as the "Limits Thesis", and its compatibility with the "established beliefs" about creativity is the object of contention of the paper by D'Agostino; beliefs that emphasize the rulelessness and unpredictability (rather than boundedness) of creative work.
+From this follows the idea that human creativity too, in the more general sense, may be limited by a "system of constraints and governing principles"; this idea is known as the "Limits Thesis", and its compatibility with the "established beliefs" about creativity is the object of contention of the paper by D'Agostino; such "established beliefs" emphasize the rulelessness and unpredictability (rather than boundedness) of creative work.

 D'Agostino's solution is to try understanding creativity in terms of problem solving; problems are characterized by their constraints, different sets of contraints determine different problems.
-Problems can be ranked in a hierarchy, based on the kinds of constraints they place on the agent trying to solve them; this hierarchy includes problems with 5 kinds of constraints: determinative, limitative, eliminative, tentative and trivial.
-The respective problems grow in "difficulty", or better: in "undefinedness".
+Problems can be ranked in a hierarchy, based on the kinds of constraints they place on any valid solution; this hierarchy includes problems with 5 kinds of constraints: determinative, limitative, eliminative, tentative and trivial.
+We think that the respective 5 classes of problems are sorted by growing "undefinedness", rather than "difficulty", as we shall see.

 "Determinative" constraints are the strictest: they characterize the class of problems for which it is easy to define an algorithm, for which a procedural solution exists, such as arithmetic problems.
 "Limitative" constraints characterize those problems that are "well-defined", they provide necessary and sufficient conditions for the solution, examples of such problems are related to theorem discovery: there are necessary and sufficient conditions for some argument to count as a valid theorem for something; yet there is no single mechanized way of discovering such proofs.
 "Eliminative" constraints only provide necessary (but no sufficient) conditions for the solutions that satisfy them, these problems are termed as "partially-defined", many "design-related" problems (eg: in architecture, engineering...) fall into this category.